pierrepaleo/PDWT/README.md

 ## Features

-* 1D and 2D transform, multi-levels, arbitrary sizes
+* 1D and 2D transform and their inverses, multi-levels, arbitrary sizes
 * Support of batched 1D transform
 * Separable and non-separable transforms
 * DWT and SWT, both in separable/nonseparable mode